Wolf Rinke Associates, Inc.

 You complete Step 3 by coming up with 75 CPEUs if you are an RD or 50 CPEUs if you are a DTR.
 All must be related to your goals.

-For example: Your certificate for a completed course is dated 4/15/2007, your Learning Plan must be approved before 8/14/2007.
-If your certificate is dated 4/15/2007 and your Learning Plan is approved on 9/14/2007 your CPEUs will not be accepted by CDR.
+For example: Your certificate for a completed program is dated 4/15/2015, your Learning Plan must be approved before 8/14/2015.
+If your certificate is dated 4/15/2015 and your Learning Plan is approved on 9/14/2015 your CPEUs will not be accepted by CDR.

 Step 4.
 Maintain your Learning Activities Log

 CDR would like you to complete this log as you complete your CPEUs.
-For the courses that you do with us we will make your life much easier.
-First of all we will send you a Certificate of Completion for every course you complete with us which you can file in your binder.
+For the programs that you do with us we will make your life much easier.
+First of all we will send you a Certificate of Completion for every program you complete with us which you can file in your binder.
 In addition, as a value added service, we will track your credits for you.
-If you do courses with us all you do is contact us before the end of your five year period and we will send you a summary report that you can use to complete this report.
+If you do programs with us all you do is contact us before the end of your five year period and we will send you a summary report that you can use to complete this report.

 5. Learning plan evaluation